CNI file format description

 The CNI data files are related to CWBench.
-CNI file is a CWBench Data.
+The CNI file is a CWBench Data.
 CWBench (CNI Workbench) is a graphical interface to view and analyze both image and geometry based data.

-- CWBench Data related extensions:
+CWBench Data related extensions:

 Can't open a .cni file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .cni file extension is often given incorrectly!
+The .cni file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 cbi, cgi, chi, ci, cin, cmi, cn, cnj, cnk, cno, cnu, dni, fni, nci, ni